metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ### Collection Delegate

 - The Delegate Authority can update a sub-set of the asset.
 It can set the `collection` attribute of the Metadata account.
-- When applied to a Collection NFT, the Delegate Authority can perfom the following actions on the items inside that Collection:
+- When applied to a Collection NFT, the Delegate Authority can perform the following actions on the items inside that Collection:
   - It can verify and unverify that Collection NFT on the item.
 It can only do this if the Collection NFT is already set on the item.
 Otherwise, there is no way of knowing that the item is part of the delegated Collection NFT.
   - It can clear the Collection NFT from the item.